 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The blushing geisha is a sexy cocktail with a beautiful mix of floral and fruit flavors that is perfect for Valentine's Day or any romantic night.
-Then again, it's so easy to mix up that you don't need a special occasion for an excuse to enjoy this recipe that's designed for two.
-It's a lovely dinner drink that will pair well with a variety of foods, including the full array of Asian cuisines.
+The blushing rose is a beautiful cocktail with a lovely mix of floral and fruit flavors that is perfect for Valentine's Day or any romantic night.
+Then again, it's so easy to mix up that you don't need a special occasion to enjoy this recipe that's designed for two.
+It's a lovely dinner drink that will pair well with a variety of foods, including the full array of Asian dishes.

-This blush pink cocktail is light on the alcohol but the bouquet is anything but light.
+This blush pink cocktail is light on the alcohol and the bouquet is anything fascinating.
 In it, you'll enjoy a mix of the complex flavors of Ty Ku Liqueur (a brilliant green liqueur, aphrodisiacs included), luscious pomegranate juice, and rose nectar for a little floral sweetness.
-Mix it up with your special someone and watch the sparks fly!

 Gather the ingredients.